 Numerous factors can cause rebranding to fail.
-The biggest problem we’ve observed is not doing enough research: companies are so focused on planning the design and promotion of the new brand that they cut corners, or even neglect, market research.
+But far and away the biggest problem we’ve identified is not doing enough research.
+Companies are so focused on planning the design and promotion of their new brand that they cut corners and neglect market research.

 However, poor or inadequate market research isn’t the only thing you have to watch out for when planning your rebrand.
-There are four other frequently fatal flaws that can sabotage your rebrand:
+There are five fatal flaws that can sabotage your rebrand:

 Rebranding just to get attention

 Focusing too much on the logo

 To keep your brand out of harm's way when carrying out a rebrand, we’ll explain how you can avoid making these mistakes — as well as provide examples of rebranding gone wrong to show you what not to do in 2022.

 5 Major Reasons Why Rebranding Often Fails in 2022

 Flaw 1: Failing to conduct adequate research